@[email protected] to [email protected] • 2 months agodo you say either or either?message-square47fedilinkarrow-up184arrow-down113file-text

-minus-squareElaine CortezlinkfedilinkEnglish7•26 days agoEye-ther mostly, but like with many words I’ll alternate between pronunciations!
+minus-squareElaine CortezlinkfedilinkEnglish7•2 months agoEye-ther mostly, but like with many words I’ll alternate between pronunciations!
 (You still won’t catch me pronouncing “decals” like dee-cals though!)

 Eye-ther mostly, but like with many words I’ll alternate between pronunciations!
 (You still won’t catch me pronouncing “decals” like dee-cals though!)